-FIG. 20.
-The relative change in the vacuum expectation value of the absolute value of the Polyakov loop, calculated between the LLR method and the IS method results, is shown at different couplings.
-In both cases the lattice size is $\tilde{V}/a^4 = 4 \times 20^3$.
-The colored dots show the results for different values of $a^4 \Delta_E/(6\tilde{V})$.
+FIG. 21.
+The relative change in the Polyakov loop susceptibility, calculated between the LLR method and importance sampling (IS) method results, is shown at different couplings.
+In both cases the lattice size is $\tilde{V}/a^4=4\times 20^3$.
+The coloured dots show the results for different values of $a^4\Delta_E/(6\tilde{V})$.
 The error is found by using bootstrap methods on LLR and importance sampling results separately, then propagating them.
 For the values determined with the LLR method, the calculation requires measurements of the Polyakov loop on a set of configurations found using the restricted energy updates, with a_n fixed to its final value.
-For these calculations 40,000 fixed a_n measurements were performed on all the intervals.
+For these calculations 40000 fixed a_n measurements were performed on all the intervals.